AbhishekDataAnalyst/COVID-19/README.md

 - Please further divide training and validation set at a ratio of 4:1.

 ## Objectives
 The objective of this project is to build a machine-learning model that accurately predicts the chance of a person catching COVID-19 based on their biometric information.
+Accurate prediction can enable early intervention and reduce the burden on healthcare systems.
+Predictive models contribute to proactive management of public health crises.

 ## Dataset
 A. Basic information: